 Realty Transfer Tax.
 This tax is levied at the rate of 1 percent of the value of the real property transferred, as represented by deed, instrument or other writing.
 The tax is collected by the recorders of deeds in the counties and transmitted to the Commonwealth when collected.
-Fifteen percent of the revenues from this tax is transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion is deposited in the General Fund.
+From July 1994 through December 2001 fifteen percent of the revenues from this tax was transferred to the Keystone Recreation, Park and Conservation Fund, and the remaining portion was deposited in the General Fund.
+For the period from January 2002 through June 2002 the transfer amount was reduced to 10 percent and from July 2002 to June 2003 the transfer will be reduced to seven and one-half percent.
+Effective July 2003 and thereafter, the transfer will be fifteen percent.